maiconpml/data-structures/C/README.md

-To use the C data structures you will have to include the .h file and compile the .c file with your other .c files.
+To use these data structures in C you will have to include the .h file and compile the .c file with your other .c files.